wedesoft/www.wedesoft.de/_posts/2023-05-17-clojure-matrix-performance.md

 * it does not come with a Clojure wrapper
 * it offers fast access to raw data

+Comparing EJML with fastmath:
+* EJML has support for matrices larger than 4x4
+* EJML gives you access to the matrix as a flat floating point array (fastmath will add support in the future)
+* EJML is mostly slower

 The implementations of the libraries are all quite impressive with custom optimisations for small matrices and vectors.
 Note that I didn't include [Neanderthal][5] in the comparison because it is more suitable for large matrices.